Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 Now select the format: min, and type your package name into the field.
 If you have scoped your package include your @username like this: `@username/packagename`.

-Choose: "Copy Markdown from the menu at the bottom.
+Choose "Copy Markdown" from the menu at the bottom.

 Paste this into your README.md.

-commit and push this to GitHub.
+Commit and push this to GitHub.

 Check out your GitHub page and you should see your new badge!